 - Not have already received financial aid in excess of the limits defined in the Satisfactory Academic Progress Policy.

-- Not owe a refund on a Federal Pell Grant or Federal SEOG.
+- Not owe a refund on a grant or loan.

 - Be registered with Selective Service if required to do so.